 How do you make a holiday thank you snack basket?

-Don’t miss our full step-by-step instructions below on how to make a holiday snack basket below!
+Don’t miss our full step-by-step instructions below on how to build a delivery driver snack basket and snack basket ideas!

 What can I put in a snack basket?

 Delivery person snacks can be anything that you want to put in your snack basket.
-Just make sure each is individually wrapped (and most people don’t want homemade items during this time, so prepackaged, store-bought is probably best right now).
+The best snacks for delivery drivers are individually wrapped treats / pre-packaged porch snacks (and most people don’t want homemade items from people they don’t know, so prepackaged, store-bought snacks are best).

-- Snack cakes (bonus points for holiday theme)
+- Snack cakes (bonus points for holiday theme like Christmas cakes)

 - Individually wrapped candy canes or suckers